Your Privacy is Important to us

 Beaked Sea Snake – India and Arabian Sea

-The Beaked Sea Snake is one of the most widespread sea snakes in the Indian Ocean and can be easily spotted in shallow coastal waters, and fishing zones.
-These often get trapped in fishing nets.
+The Beaked Sea Snake is among the most commonly encountered sea snakes across the Indian Ocean.
+It is frequently found in shallow coastal waters and fishing grounds, where it often becomes entangled in fishing nets.

 (Canva)